 Social-friendly viewing: Vidgo pioneered social viewing with family and friends.
 This is an angle that is growing in the live TV streaming space.

 With Vidgo, you can schedule virtual watch parties, film live reaction videos, create polls as you watch shows, and more.
-This lets you enjoy a show, movie, or game with loved ones even if you’re not together physically.
+This lets you stream movies and TV shows online with loved ones from afar.

 All customers can take advantage of this at no additional cost.